 Following credit training, analysts will work on Business Development & Credit Risk Analysis support for PNC clients in their market, allowing a chance to contribute to holistic deal team support from prospecting new clients to closing transactions.

-Day to day work includes task-oriented executional items along with support in longer term strategic projects.
+Day to day work includes task-oriented executional items along with support of longer term strategic projects.
 Work flow will vary from week to week based on client and business need.

 Analysts must be able to prioritize assignments to meet deadlines and be flexible to adapt as urgent needs arise.

-Based on business need and upon successful completion of the C&IB Early Career Development Program, graduates may have the opportunity to join one of the following areas:
+Based on business need and upon successful completion of the C&IB Development Program, graduates may have the opportunity to be an Associate Relationship Manager or Underwriter, supporting one of the following areas:

 Atlanta, GA; Charlotte, NC; Chicago, IL; Cincinnati, OH; Cleveland, OH; East Brunswick, NJ; Philadelphia, PA; Pittsburgh, PA; Troy, MI; Washington, D.C.

 Note: Locations are subject to change based on business need

 Preferred Areas of Study: Accounting, Business Administration, Economics, Finance, Marketing, Mathematics